• Skip to primary navigation

 Why This Recipe Works

-At Chrismas, this past year I was blessed with receiving a round charcuterie board from my good friend and neighbor plus my mother-in-law gave me a book on building all sorts of food boards, from charcuterie to dessert, cheese, appetizers, crudites, and salads!
+This past Christmas, I was blessed with receiving a round charcuterie board from my good friend and neighbor.
+My mother-in-law also gave me a book on building all sorts of food boards, from charcuterie to dessert, cheese, appetizers, crudites, and salads!
 So when I was planning my salad series for this year, I decided at least one salad needed to be built on a board.

 This Italian salad is based on a salad my grandmother made.
 Hers was simply lettuce, tomato, black olives, and salami dressed in Italian vinaigrette and sometimes in champagne dressing.